 For example, if you search the name of a chain of shops online, the internet browser may use geolocation information to identify which branches of that shop are closest to you and will then show you these at the top of the first page of search results.

 Some services allow you to share geolocation information with other people – your friends, your family, or even strangers, who you only know online.
 You need to ask yourself do you really want to broadcast this information to everyone?

 For example logging in at home not only tells people when you are at home but also tells people where your home is.
 The same rules apply for your friend’s houses and school - if you wouldn’t want to put yourself at risk by broadcasting your personal address then why would you do it to your friends?
 Even if you’re not sharing a location which is important to you, there are always risks involved with sharing your live location at a given time, especially if that information is visible to strangers.

-- Avoid building up a picture of your average week: Checking in regularly from the same locations can develop patterns and lead to people building up an accurate picture of your movements, this can lead to safety concerns.
+Finally bear in mind that checking in regularly from the same locations can develop patterns and lead to people building up an accurate picture of your movements, which could lead to safety concerns.

 What do I need to do?

 Click on the numbered options below to learn more about managing who or what is accessing your location information:

 Remember when looking at which apps have permission to access location information to think about what that app is designed to do.